SixteenThousand/Shore/README.md

 - **cond**: Wrapper around a bash if statement.
 Useful for checking the syntax of `test` conditions.
 - **sorrento**: A loading spinner, *a.k.a*, a Sorrento
+- **twist**: A simple wrapper around cURL that makes HTTP requests very simple to do.